The 3 horizons of innovation drive business continuity

-The 3 horizons of innovation model is an excellent way to visualise the balance in your innovation portfolio.
+The 3 horizons of innovation model is an excellent way to visualize the balance in your innovation portfolio.
 A distinction is made between various types of innovation, for which the exact difference is somewhat ambiguous.
-In the following picture I have tried to visualise the model in a simple way.
+In the following picture I have tried to visualize the model in a simple way.

 Background of the model

 The 'Three horizons framework' was originally published by Baghai, Coley et al (2000) and has been an important model for growth, change and innovation ever since.
 It has been promoted by McKinsey.
 More and more organizations start working with this model, because it is practical and gives many new insights.